🎵 Audio & Speech¶

 -

-This paper identifies that Attack Success Rates (ASR) in LLM jailbreak benchmarks are artificially inflated by semantically irrelevant style patterns (e.g., "create a list of"), a phenomenon observed in nearly all of 36 evaluated LLMs.
+It is discovered that Attack Success Rates (ASR) in LLM jailbreak benchmarks are artificially inflated by semantically irrelevant style patterns (e.g., "create a list").
+This phenomenon is observed in nearly all of the 36 LLMs evaluated.
 Superficial style alignment fine-tuning further exacerbates this risk.
-The paper proposes SafeStyle — a defense that mitigates this risk via style-augmented safety training data.
+The authors propose SafeStyle—mitigating these risks using style-augmented safety training data.